vinsdragonis/ARP-Spoofer/README.md

 ## ⚠ Disclaimer!!

-### Use this at your own disretion.
+### Use this at your own discretion.
 The developer *is not responsible* for any misuse of the tool.

 **To use this:**